hyrodium/ElasticSurfaceEmbedding.jl/docs/src/theory.md

 Our theoretical framework is based on the following:

 * Mathematical model: Nonlinear elasticity on Riemannian manifold
-* Geometric representation: NURBS (esp.
-B-spline manifold)
+* Geometric representation: B-spline manifold
 * Numerical analysis: Galerkin method, Newton-Raphson method

 For more information, read our paper!